jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: copy_templates_1 at init-db.c:44:15
-    CT: Jump to external code for readdir64
-    RF: Jump to external code for readdir64
-  Occurrences: 391

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:55:7
-    CT: Jump to external code for lstat64
-    RF: Jump to external code for lstat64
-  Occurrences: 67

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:56:8
-    CT: Jump to external code for __errno_location
-    RF: Jump to external code for __errno_location
-  Occurrences: 60

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:62:7
-    CT: Jump to external code for lstat64
-    RF: Jump to external code for lstat64
-  Occurrences: 67

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:66:18
-    CT: Jump to external code for opendir
-    RF: Jump to external code for opendir
-  Occurrences: 52

-LibraryCallRemoved
-  Before events:
-    CF: copy_templates_1 at init-db.c:72:4
-    CT: Jump to external code for closedir
-    RF: Jump to external code for closedir
-  Occurrences: 52

-LibraryCallRemoved
-  Before events:
     CF: diffcore_rename_extended at diffcore-rename.c:1392:40
     CT: Jump to external code for memset
     RF: Jump to external code for memset